-- Approved Signatory

-- NIST Handbook 150 defines an Approved Signatory.
-The name of at least one Approved Signatory shall appear on the test report.

-- Lab Manager

-The Lab Manager shall be responsible for managing the NIST issued key and for ensuring the correct usage of the ACVP server.
-Failure to comply with published accreditation parameters (e.g., usage of the ACVP server.
-Failure to comply with published accreditation parameters (e.g., invalid signatory, etc.) can trigger the laboratory's suspension or revocation of the accreditation.

-• Cryptography Subject Matter Expert (SME)
+NIST Handbook 150 defines on Approved Signatory.
+The name of at least on - NIST Handbook 150 defines an Approved Signatory.
+The name of at least one Approved Signatory shall appear on the test report. - Lab Manager - The Lab Manager shall be responsible for managing the NIST-issued key and for ensuring the correct usage of the ACVTS servers.
+Failure to comply with published accreditation parameters (e.g., usage of the ACVTS servers.
+Failure to comply with published accreditation parameters (e.g., invalid signatory, etc.) can trigger the laboratory's suspension or revocation of the accreditation. - Cryptography Subject Matter Expert (SME) Minimum/General Experience: This position requires 5 years' general experience and 3 years' specialized experience.
+Five years' general experience includes all aspects of cryptography, and a mixture of experience from the mathematical disciplines and the demonstrated ability to work independently or under only general supervision.
+Three years' specialized experience includes developing cryptographic and hash algorithms including but not limited to AES, SHA, etc.